mendel5/alternative-front-ends/README.md

 - [kotify](https://github.com/dzirbel/kotify): Requires Spotify Account - Multiplatform desktop client for Spotify focused on library organization for power users.
 Relies on official Spotify client for playback

 - [librespot](https://github.com/librespot-org/librespot): Requires Spotify Premium Account - librespot is an open source client library for Spotify.
 It enables applications to use Spotify's service to control and play music via various backends, and to act as a Spotify Connect receiver.
 It is an alternative to the official and now deprecated closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.

+### Apple Music

+- [Cider](https://github.com/ciderapp/Cider): Cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind

 ### Twitch